flatcircle/PreferencesHelper/README.md

 | encryptString(context, string) | Returns an encrypted version of a given string | [Example](https://github.com/flatcircle/PreferencesHelper/blob/master/app/src/main/java/io/flatcircle/preferencehelperexample/MainActivity.kt#L32)  |
 | decryptString(context, string) | Decrypts a given string that was encrypted with above method. | [Example](https://github.com/flatcircle/PreferencesHelper/blob/master/app/src/main/java/io/flatcircle/preferencehelperexample/MainActivity.kt#L32)  |

+You can also use the Prefs(context) class if you don't want to pass the context every time.
+It requires that you .clear() the Prefs() class at the end of your app/activity lifecycle to avoid memory leaks, so use with care.

+You can see an example of the Prefs class being instantiated, used and cleared [Here](https://github.com/flatcircle/PreferencesHelper/blob/master/app/src/main/java/io/flatcircle/preferencehelperexample/MainActivity.kt#L122)

 I know it's tempting to think you can use this as a replacement for a database, but please don't.
 When you start to serialize lists of custom classes you should really just create a database module to handle that.